‘Supersmart’ is a phrase we’ve coined to describe our perfect lightweight pushchair or stroller.

 Donna: A dream to push on smooth ground.
 It’s so small and light that I confidently hopped on and off public transport.
 Front swivel wheels make it so easy to turn – I loved pushing this around the shops!
 It’s easy to lift with one hand, and the hood provided excellent coverage on some particularly windy days.
 The handles are quite low though – I’m tall and felt I was stooping over when pushing this.

 Seren: This is fairly light to carry, and very easy to lift in and out of the car and on and off the bus.
 It’s light to push and very easy to control.
 The hood gives great coverage but overall this pushchair didn’t suit us – the seat doesn’t recline far enough for Leon to lie down and the foot rest isn’t adjustable.
 There’s just not enough support for a comfy snooze, either.

 Stacey: This is a simply-designed lightweight stroller.
 It’s pretty light, reasonably compact and quite stylish-looking.
 I found it fairly stable to push and very quick and easy to fold away.
 The seat space is more than sufficient and it has the added bonus of a great canopy.
 This is almost perfect aside from the fact that it doesn’t recline fully flat and the handle is a little too low.

 6m - 15kg

-What should you look for in lightweight pushchairs?
+What should you look for in a lightweight pushchair?

-- Hood: This helps protect your baby from the elements so it’s especially important in a holiday pushchair.
+- Hood: This helps protect your baby from the elements so it’s especially important in a lightweight holiday stroller.
 Make sure it extends far enough to give full coverage of your baby, even when the pushchair seat is reclined.